 If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall

-—include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the non-transmitted BSSID
+—include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the nontransmitted (#11434) BSSID

-•The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 excluding the value 255) when a critical update occurs to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast).
+•The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 excluding the value 255) by 1 (#10122) when a critical update occurs to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast).

 •The BSS Parameters Change Count subfield for each of the other AP(s) affiliated with the AP MLD shall be carried in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP where each of the other AP(s) is identified by the Link ID subfield of the MLD Parameters subfield.

-•The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in the Common Info field in the Basic Multi-Link element carried in Nontransmitted BSSID Profile subelement of the Multiple BSSID element where the AP is identified by the Link ID subfield of the Common Info field in the Basic Multi-Link element.
+•The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in the Common Info field in the Basic Multi-Link element carried in Nontransmitted BSSID Profile subelement of the Multiple BSSID element where the AP is identified by the Link ID subfield of the Common Info field in the Basic Multi-Link element in a Probe Response frame that is not a Multi-Link probe response. (#10642, 11435)

+•The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in the Common Info field in the Basic Multi-Link element outside the Multiple BSSID element where the AP is identified by the Link ID subfield of the Common Info field in the Basic Multi-Link element in a Multi-Link probe response. (#10642, 11435)

-—set the Critical Update Flag subfield of the Capability Information field in the Nontransmitted BSSID Capability element (for that nontransmitted BSSID) to 1 in Beacon and Probe Response frames up to and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID.
+—set the Critical Update Flag subfield of the Capability Information field in the Nontransmitted BSSID Capability element (for that nontransmitted BSSID) to 1 in Beacon and Probe Response frames until and including (#13914) the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in the Common Info field of the Basic Multi-Link element in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID.
 Otherwise set the Critical Update Flag subfield of the Capability Information field to 0.

-—For each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element , and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented, and set to 0 otherwise.
+—For each reported AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element and these update elements belong to five elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) (#10730, 13915, 13463, 13352), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented, and set to 0 otherwise.